ShellCode33/CredSLayer/README.md

 ![alt python_version](https://img.shields.io/badge/python-3.5+-informational.svg)
 ![alt tests_coverage](https://img.shields.io/badge/tests%20coverage-94%25-success.svg)

-You thought PCredz was good ?
-Net-creds even better ?
-Try this out, you'll be surprised !

 CredSLayer goal is to look for credentials and other useful stuff in network captures.
 Two modes are available, pcap scanning and active processing.
 The latest listens for packets on a chosen interface and dynamically extracts everything it can.

+Have you heard about [Pcredz](https://github.com/lgandx/PCredz) or [net-creds](https://github.com/DanMcInerney/net-creds) ?
+Well this tool pushes the boundaries even further by using Wireshark dissectors, it's therefore more accurate and reliable.

 This tool is really helpful if you're a pentester or if you want to scan your own network to see if anything critical is sent over.

-The code is based on [pyshark](https://github.com/KimiNewt/pyshark).
-It basically gives an access to Wireshark dissectors, resulting in an incredible amount of supported protocols.

 # Features